King Arthur Baking Co.’s Remarkable Digital Transformation

 As one employee puts it, “We could tell we were on the verge of something magical.
 All of a sudden, it just felt like things were changing.
 We were becoming more than this little flour company in Vermont.”

-The business grew faster in the next ten years than it had in the previous 200 years.
+The next ten years, the business grew faster than it had in the previous 200 years.

 King Arthur was an exceptional case that showed how the web could transform a small business into a major player.
 So much so that Google featured the company in its promotional campaigns.

-King Arthur’s website became more and more rich in content.
+King Arthur’s website became richer in content.
 They added educational posts that helped bakers master new techniques.
 A vast collection of recipes with detailed, step-by-step instructions that made complex dishes achievable.
-And corresponding videos, bakers could revisit and view at their own pace.
+And corresponding videos, bakers could revisit and watch at their own pace.

 A Baking Renaissance